kumahq/kuma-website/app/_src/policies/introduction.md

 | [ProxyTemplate](/docs/{{ page.version }}/policies/proxy-template)           | [MeshProxyPatch](/docs/{{ page.version }}/policies/meshproxypatch)                                                                                                                   |

 {% warning %}
+{% if_version lte:2.5.x %}
 `targetRef` policies are still beta and it is therefore not supported to mix source/destination and targetRef policies together.
+{% endif_version %}
+{% if_version gte:2.6.x %}
+If you are new to Kuma you should only need to use `targetRef` policies.
+If you already use source/destination policies you can keep using them.
+Future versions of Kuma will provide a migration path.
+You can mix targetRef and source/destination policies as long as they are of different types.
+For example: You can use `MeshTrafficPermission` with `FaultInjection` but you can't use `MeshTrafficPermission` with `TrafficPermission`.
+{% endif_version %}
 {% endwarning %}